raspberrypilearning/butterfly-garden/en/step_4.md

 ## Add a small butterfly
-Now, you will add a small butterfly that flies at a different angle and flies 'behind' the other butterflies.
+Now, you will add a small butterfly that flies at a different angle and flies behind the other butterflies.

 --- task ---
 Duplicate the **Butterfly 2** sprite to create a **Butterfly 3** sprite.